stormychel/stormychel/README.md

 ### A Freelance Apple Developer Exploring the Quantum Frontier

 - **👀 Interests:**
-  `["Everything Apple & Swift", "Quantum Computing & Physics","Mindfulness", "Dogs", "Camping", "Dirtbikes"]`
+  `["Everything Apple & Swift", "Quantum Computing & Physics", "Mindfulness", "Dogs", "Camping", "Dirtbikes"]`

 - **🌱 Constantly learning:**
   `"From the latest Apple frameworks to the early blueprints of Quantum Computing — preparing for the next shift in how we think about software."`